matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 In our case, we use RL to **automate the discovery of quantum circuit ansatz**, treating each gate placement as a decision made by the agent.

 In this framework, building PQCs becomes a **sequential decision problem**, with a neural network acting as the agent exploring certain (partially observable) Markov Decision Process (MDP).
-It shall be noted that *choosing random action* is a strategy, which can produce some good solutions.
+It shall be noted that *choosing random action* is a good strategy, which can produce some good solutions.
 With RL we aim to explore space more efficiently; to produce good solutions most of the time or find better one hardly achievable for random search.
-The latter is achieved in similar work that appeared recently[^rl-architecture-search].
+The latter was achieved in similar works that appeared recently[^rl-architecture-search].

 ### RL Theory: Value Functions and the Bellman Equation